vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 2. We whitelist the IP address of the Peakboard Box.
 3. We start a remote session in the Peakboard Box.
 You will be prompted for the adminstrator's password.

 ![image](/assets/2025-04-10/020.png)

 ![image](/assets/2025-04-10/025.png)

-After having successfully established the PS session, we must change a value in the registry of the box to enable remote desktop connections.
-By default it's disabled.
-We also need to open the port for remote desktop in the firewall.
-Then we can exit the remote session and close the PS console.
+After having successfully established the PS session, we change a value in the registry of the Box to enable remote desktop connections.
+(It's disabled by default.)
+We also open the port for remote desktop in the firewall.
+Then, we exit the remote session and close the PS console.

 {% highlight powershell %}
 Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server' -name "fDenyTSConnections" -value 0